zaidkhuroo/Learning-Javascript/README.md

 # Learning-Javascript
-This repository has all of the programs written in Javascript to improve understanding javascript and learn how to use it.
+This repository houses a series of programs and projects dedicated to learning JavaScript.
+Each folder represents a step in my journey to master the fundamentals and advanced concepts of JavaScript programming.